-The Commission's conclusions include a provision on the persistent objector rule, in conclusion 15, according to which a state that objects to a rule of customary international law, while that rule is in the process of formation, is not bound by the rule for as long as it maintains its objection.141 This is another issue that proved somewhat less contentious than in the past, when it was suggested that the rule
+The Commission's conclusions include a provision on the persistent objector rule, in conclusion 15, according to which a state that objects to a rule of customary international law, while that rule is in the process of formation, is not bound by the rule for as long as it maintains its objection.
+This is another issue that proved somewhat less contentious than in the past, when it was suggested that the rule played a surprisingly limited role in the actual legal discourse of States.
+In fact, judicial proceedings, in particular, furnish a number of instances where States have sought to rely on the rule (and courts and tribunals have acknowledged its existence).
+In addition, there is other State practice in support of the rule, such as official government statements that recognise it explicitly.
+An initially sceptical author who set out to write a monograph denying the existence of the rule found, as his research progressed, that 'the more I read and the more deeply I delved into state practice, the more support for the rule I found....the rule does exist and is, moreover, well worth examining'.
+142

-$^{^{\}rm 140}$ Supra note 4, at pp. 142-143, para.
+$^{^{140}}$ Supra note 4, at pp. 142-143, para.
 (2) of the introductory commentary to Part V (footnotes omitted).